weliveindetail/tpde/docs/tpde/main.md

 \page tpde-main TPDE - Core Framework

-Content:
-- What is the core framework?
-What problems does it solve?
-What does it not solve?
-- Who is the core framework for?
-- TOC of the subpages

-Subpages:
-- Overview of the core framework.
-Components and compilation flow.
-Code Layout
-- IRAdaptor Reference (required functions)
-- Compiler{Base,X64,A64} Reference (required functions)
-- EncodeGen Reference
-- Guide: How-To implement a back-end (using TestIR as example IR); first without snippets then with snippets (maybe make this two pages)

 This is the main documentation for the TPDE framework.
 It is designed to help implement a baseline compiler back-end (i.e. machine code generation) when compiling from [SSA IRs](https://en.wikipedia.org/wiki/Static_single-assignment_form) and written in C++.